jjmedinaariza/modelling_book/docs/06-hypothesis_testing.md

 >"**When the p value is high**, then we can conclude that we have not seeing anything unusual.
 Events that have a high probability of happening happen often.
 The data are thus consistent with the model from the null hypothesis, and we have no reason to reject the null hypothesis.
 But we realize many other similar hypotheses could also account for the data we've seen, so we haven't proven that the null hypothesis is true.
 The most we can say is that it doesn't appear to be false.
 Formally, we fail to reject the null hypothesis.
 That's a pretty weak conclusion, but it's all we're entitled to. **When the p value is low enough**, it says that it's very unlikely we'd observed data like these if our null hypothesis were true.
 We started with a model.
 Now the model tells us that the data are unlikely to have happened.
 The model and the data are at odds with each other, so we have to make a choice.
 Either the null hypothesis is correct and we've just seen something remarkable, or the null hypothesis is wrong..."
 (De Veaux et al. 2012: 480)

 When is a p value high and when is low?
 Typically, we use criteria similar to those we use when constructing confidence intervals: we would consider a p value low enough if 95% of the time the observed data was considered to be inconsistent with the model proposed by our null hypothesis.
 So, we look for p values that are smaller or bigger than 0.05.

-SOMETHING ABOUT MORE CONSERVATIVE APPROACHES AND THE EXISTNIG DEBATE

 That is, we look for differences that happen less than 5% of the time before we tentatively reject the null hypothesis.
 However, there is nothing sacrosanct about 95% and you could have good reasons to depart from this criterion (read page 123 to 128 of Weisburd and Britt, 2010 for further details).
 In fact, only last year a number of researchers argued we should use a more stringent p value to address the crisis of reproducibility in science.